pivotal/docs-platform-automation/README.md

 **Use the `develop` branch** for new commits and pull requests unless the documentation release process directs you to a different branch.

+The `5.5` branch has been cut from `develop` for the 5.5 release.
+For the next major/minor release, continue making updates on `develop` as usual.

 Doc questions: tag **Kay ORiordan**.

 ## Published and staging sites